 Additional representatives are invited to participate dependent on issues being considered.

 A national leaflet is available to explain the CDOP process and associated procedures – there is a link to this in Working Together.

 A local Merseyside leaflet is available and is distributed by the Registrars at the point at which the child’s death is registered.
 For child deaths leading to inquest the leaflet is provided by the Coroner’s Officers within the inquest pack.
-The leaflet informs parents and carers of the process that has to be undertaken and the reasons for doing so.
-Bereavement support resources are listed and an additional list of bereavement resources is made available.
+The leaflet informs parents and carers of the Child Death Review process as well as providing information about bereavement support.